kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 This KEP identifies two technologies that can immediately be enabled with QoS-class resources.
 However, these are just two examples and the proposed changes are generic (and not tied to these two QoS-class resource types in any way), making it easier to implement new QoS-class resource types.
+For example, the [NRI API][nri-api] would be good mechanism to implement new QoS-class resources.

 [Intel RDT][intel-rdt] implements a class-based mechanism for controlling the cache and memory bandwidth QoS of applications.
 All processes in the same